 ‘It’s a paradox,’ added McNeil.
 ‘On the one hand, (the drug) is given to people mainly to promote bone health, increase bone density.
 But in the case of a jaw that has suffered, for example, a tooth extraction, the exact opposite occurs.’”3

-Dr. McNeil has touched on a very important irony that I discuss at length in the Save Our Bones Program – the very drugs that are intended to make bones denser and stronger ultimately damage and destroy bone.
+Dr. McNeil has touched on a very important irony that I discuss at length in the Osteoporosis Reversal Program – the very drugs that are intended to make bones denser and stronger ultimately damage and destroy bone.